okalangkenneth/majestic-dolphin/content/pages/portfolio/project-2.md

       value: images/2.jpg
       relativeUrl: true
 layout: project
+subtitle: >-
-subtitle: Use  API to build a site where users can select various schools in their area.
+  Use the API to build a site where users can select various schools in their area.
 ---